 Our Demons Are Different: They're monsters from outside our dimension who can phase through objects, meaning they ignore armor and shields.
 Some are also bound into human bodies by the Imperial Paranormal Division.
 And the sample ones in the mission data don't cover all the types of them

 Our Elves Are Better: The Lamerians, who are for all intents and purposes the Eldar, though a departure from this trope, the orcs have a longer livespan than them.
-Their looks, however, stem from them being Gens designed to be beautiful.

 Our Orcs Are Different: The Fermorin.
 These particular orc-like creatures are actually an entire species of highly-intelligent pacifists, focused on art, science, and literature.
 They were once a species of savage brutes that were an obvious Expy of the [[Warhammer40,000 Orks]], created as a bio-weapon that would be dropped on a planet, afterwhich they would rapidly reproduce and overwhelm the planets defenders.
 But, through careful genetic engineering turned themselves into pacifists, though they can succumb to their own violent urges once again and become one of the most terrifying enemies on the battlefield.
 In a notable departure from their inspiration, they are actually very good shots.